apache/nuttx/syscall/README.txt

 interrupts (SWIs).
 SWIs are implemented differently and named differently by different manufacturers but all work essentially the same:  A special instruction is executed in user-mode that causes a software generated interrupt.
-The software generated interrrupt is caught within the kernel and handle in kernel-mode.
+The software generated interrupt is caught within the kernel and handle in kernel-mode.

 Header Files